Islamophobia in the United States: Mental health

+In travel & immigration

 In airports

 Since the terrorist attacks that occurred on 9/11, American airports have considered it their duty to act as the "front line of defense".
 Polls conducted in the United States also show that more than half of Americans support the policy of more extensive security checks for Arab and Muslim Americans in airports.
 At the San Francisco International airport, a 12-year-old U.S. Squash Team player was forced to remove her hijab while boarding the plane.

 The San Francisco Bay Area office said that the federal and state laws were violated when an Air Canada gate agent forced Fatima Abdelrahman to remove her hijab.
 Abdelrahman was refused when she requested a private area and the presence of a female agent, so she can remove her hijab.

-Immigration
+In immigration

 Some publishers have noted the presence of Islamophobia during immigration proceedings.
 Nonetheless, such forms of xenophobia have been said to primarily affect the male members of the Muslim population.
 There have also been claims stating that such forms of xenophobia have enveloped the Arab community in the U.S., often resulting in deportations, revocations of visa, and dispiriting interrogations at American airports.
 This purportedly occurs because Muslim women are seen as less of a threat than Muslim men.

 In 2020, it was reported that Muslim detainees at a federal immigration facility in Miami, Florida were repeatedly served pork or pork-based products against their religious beliefs, according to claims made by civil rights lawyers and immigrant advocates.
 The Muslim detainees at the Krome detention facility in Miami were forced to eat pork because halal meals that ICE served had been consistently rotten and expired.
 The Chaplain at Krome allegedly dismissed pleas from Muslim detainees for help, saying, "It is what it is."
 Civil rights groups said many had suffered illness, like stomach pains, vomiting, and diarrhea, as a result.
 Previously in 2019, a Pakistani-born man with a valid US work permit was reportedly given nothing but pork sandwiches for six consecutive days.